3 Things You Need to Ask When Choosing a Senior Care Facility

 Lastly, and crucially, ask about the facility's fall prevention practices.
 Pay attention to the length of their answer.

+Research shows that exercise is effective in reducing fall rates and should be included in prevention strategies.
 Every hospital and senior care facility has a fall prevention plan in place.
 Yet falls are still the leading cause of fatal and non-fatal injuries among Americans over age 65.

 Do not settle for a simple 'check box' answer to whether they have a prevention program or plan.
 You want to hear about the actual process.
 Ask follow up questions such as: